Obsidian-TTRPG-Community/ObsidianTTRPGShare/TTRPGShare-Vault-Rescue/readme.md

 Looking to Adopt or Volunteer?
 Check out the [**Project Thread**](https://github.com/ObsidianTTRPGProject/ObsidianTTRPGShare/issues/4).

-## Vaults Currently in Need of a Coding Hand
+## Vaults Currently in Need of a Loving, Coding Home

-None
+*All Our Vaults Have Been Adopted Out!*

 ## A Big Thanks To Prior Contributors

-Pathfinder 2E SRD - @Arhyn on Obsidian Discord
+Pathfinder 2E - @Arhyn on Obsidian Discord